Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Pornography Plays A Part In Wife Rape

-Throughout their marriage, Melissa would ask her husband if he had an issue with pornography and he would tell her no and say she was crazy for asking him about it.
+Throughout their marriage, Melissa would ask her husband if he had an issue with pornography and he would deny it and call her “crazy”.
 Eventually, Melissa believed it wasn’t a problem.
 Looking back, she said, “My gut was telling me, and I should’ve listened, but I was believing my husband more than my gut.”

 Sexual Abuse Wounds The Soul

-The Church of Jesus Christ of Latter-day Saints teaches that abuse of any kind is unacceptable.
+Many religious organizations, including The Church of Jesus Christ of Latter-day Saints teach that abuse of any kind is unacceptable.

 The BYU devotional Melissa referred to was given on January 30, 2018 by Benjamin M. Ogles.
-In his talk, “Agency, Accountability, and the Atonement of Jesus Christ: Application to Sexual Assault,” Ogles said, “… just because a person stops resisting or freezes in response to pressure, manipulation, or coercion does not mean that they have consented to sexual contact.”
+In his talk, “Agency, Accountability, and the Atonement of Jesus Christ: Application to Sexual Assault,” Ogles said:

 According to The Family: A Proclamation to the World, the First Presidency said of abuse: “We warn that individuals who violate covenants of chastity, who abuse spouse or offspring, or who fail to fulfill family responsibilities will one day stand accountable before God.”